Looking for support for your finance function? Book a time with an expert.

 Expected Dividend (D₁):

-This represents the dividend payment investors expect to receive in the next period.
-For companies with consistent dividend policies, this might be last year's dividend adjusted for expected growth.
+This is the expected payment of dividends that investors will make in the coming period.
+In firms that have a regular dividend program, this could be last year's dividend payment adjusted for growth.

 Required Rate of Return (r):